Skip to main content

 ParameterDescription

 EMAIL_PASSWORDDefines the password used to connect to the mail server.
-Required field
+Required.

-EMAIL_PROTOCOLDefines the protocol to use when connecting to the mail server.
-Available options are POP and IMAP.
+EMAIL_PROTOCOLDefines the protocol for connecting to the mail server.
+Options: POP, IMAP.

 EMAIL_USERNAMEDefines the user used to connect to the mail server.
-Required field
+Required.

-OPCON_PASSWORDDefines the OpCon user’s external password used to submit external events.
-Required field
+OPCON_PASSWORDDefines the OpCon user's external password for submitting external events.
+Required.

-OPCON_USERNAMEDefines the OpCon user used to submit external events.
-Required field
+OPCON_USERNAMEDefines the OpCon user for submitting external events.
+Required.

 PATH_MSGINDefines the path to the MSGIN directory for SAM where external events are submitted.

-PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the folder specified for installation.
+PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the installation folder.

 SECURITY_PROTOCOLDefines the preferred encryption type when connecting to the mail server.
-The options include the following: SSL, TLS_1_1, TLS_1_2
+Options: SSL, TLS_1_1, TLS_1_2.

 SERVER_NAMEDefines the name or IP address of the mail server.

-SERVER_PORTDefines the port number used by the server for communication of the email protocol.
+SERVER_PORTDefines the port number used by the server for email protocol communication.

 SMA OpCon VMWare Connector